LibraryCarpentry/librarycarpentry.github.io/pages/about.md

 <h4>How are The Carpentries Managed?</h4>

 The Carpentries is a fiscally sponsored project of <a href="http://communityin.org/">Community Initiatives</a>, a registered 501(c)3 non-profit based in California, USA.
-Tracy Teal is the Executive Director.
-Governance of the merged Carpentries is undertaken by an <a href="../governance">Executive Council</a> which comprises four community-elected members and five appointed members drawn from the previous Steering Committees of Software and Data Carpentry.
+Tracy Teal is the Executive Director, and governance of the merged Carpentries is undertaken by an <a href="../governance">Executive Council</a> which comprises four community-elected members and five appointed members drawn from the previous Steering Committees of Software and Data Carpentry.